greenplum-db/greenplum-database-release/GOVERNANCE.md

 Maintainers have write access to the repository.
 While anyone can review a PR - and is welcome to do so -, only maintainers can leave an approving review, which will allow the PR to be merged.

-New maintainers must be nominated from contributors by an existing maintainer and must be elected by a [supermajority](#supermajority) of the current maintainers.
-Likewise, maintainers can be removed by a supermajority of the maintainers or can resign by notifying the maintainers.

-### Supermajority

-A supermajority is defined as two-thirds of members in the group.

-## Updating Governance

-All substantive changes in Governance require a supermajority vote of the maintainers.